Resident Evil 2: Accolades

+Resident Evil 2 was a finalist at the AIAS' inaugural Interactive Achievement Awards for "Console Action Game of the Year" and "Console Adventure Game of the Year", but lost to GoldenEye 007 and Final Fantasy VII, respectively.

-In Electronic Gaming Monthly's 1998 Gamers' Choice Awards, Resident Evil 2 was the runner-up for Best Adventure Game of the Year and Readers' Choice Best PlayStation Game of the Year, behind Metal Gear Solid which won in both award categories.
+In Electronic Gaming Monthly's 1998 Gamers' Choice Awards, Resident Evil 2 was the runner-up for Best Adventure Game of the Year and Readers' Choice Best PlayStation Game of the Year, behind Metal Gear Solid, which won in both award categories.
 The Video Software Dealers Association nominated it for Video Game of the Year.

 Resident Evil 2 has been held in high regard in the years following its initial release, and was named the fourth best game on the PlayStation by Famitsu.
 It is listed as one of the 100 best games of all time by Electronic Gaming Monthly (62nd), IGN (58th), Empire (49th), Game Informer (34th), and Official UK PlayStation Magazine (6th).
 Readers of Retro Gamer voted Resident Evil 2 the 97th top retro game, and the staff wrote it was "considered by many to be the best in the long-running series".
-GameTrailers ranked it fourth on a list of the games that most needed remakes.